yters/election_fraud_2020/README.md

 After all the datasets are processed, you can create a plot of all counties per election by running the following script:
 ```
 RScript code/plot_every_county_per_election.r
+RScript code/draw_county_graph.r
 ```

 This will create the following three files in `images`:
 - `images/_all_counties_2012.png`
 - `images/_all_counties_2016.png`
 - `images/_all_counties_2020.png`

+In addition there are three subdirectories which contain all the individual county plots of votes (black) and predictions (red):
+- `images/2020`
+- `images/2016`
+- `images/2012`

 Each image is the plot of all counties' turnout ratios for that specific election, along with a best fit line using a 6 degree polynomial.
 The total number of votes for that election and the R value of the best fit line are part of the plot title.